HDTian/RFQT/README.md

                                            'GetTree', 'GetNindex', 'GetIndex' )  )
        DR_RES<-parSapply(   cl ,  1:Nb, BootstrapTreeFitting_real  )
        stopCluster(cl)
-Here we use the doubly-ranked stratification method with the pre-stratum size 20.
+Here we use the doubly-ranked stratification method with the pre-stratum size 20. other stratification methods including the residual method (`method<-'Residual'`) and the naive method is allowed.

+### 4. Obtain the results you wish
+`DR_RES` or `RES` contains lots of useful information that can be transformed to the metrics one need.
+Here are some scenarios:

+Obtain indidividual predicts histogram

+       predict_matrix<-getPredict( RES,2     )
+       predict_RFQT<-predict_matrix[, ncol( predict_matrix )]
+       hist( predict_RFQT ,100, xlab='Predicted effect')

+Obtain MSE (only applicable if the true individual effects are known)

+       MSE1<-getMSE( RES , 1 )  #MSE1: OOB error
+       MSE2<-getMSE( RES , 2 )  #MSE2: test error

+Obtain VI meaasurements for all the candidiatw covariates

+       VIindex<-getVI2(RES,'order')